Chapter 15 Introduction to React

 Running the Development Server

-After you create a React app, you can use one of CRA’s provided scripts (the start script) to automatically start up a development webserver:
+After you create a React app, you can use Vite to start up a development webserver by running the dev

 # Make sure you are in the project directory